code-distortion/backoff/README.md

 ### Success Callback

-You can specify a callback to be called once, after the attempt succeeds by calling `->successCallback(…)`.
+You can specify a callback to be called once, after the attempt/s succeed by calling `->successCallback(…)`.

 An array of `AttemptLog` objects representing the attempts that were made will be passed to your callback.